Edgar-Allan-Ohms-5276/ohms-style/html/README.md

 # HTML Components

 These are examples of how to use the styles with components.
-Remember that  [main.scss](../scss/main.scss) must be imported on the page.
+Remember that `main.scss` or `main.css` must be imported on the page.

 ## Button
 ```html